letanure/interview-training/docs/02-code-quality/implementation.md

 **Current Assessment (2025)**:
 - **ESLint + Prettier**: Still the most common choice, expected knowledge for interviews
 - **Biome**: Growing fast, performance-focused teams adopting early
-- **Decision**: Use Biome for personal projects, but understand both approaches well
+- **Decision**: Use Biome for this project, but understand both approaches well

 ### Implementation Strategy
 **Choice**: Biome for this project
 **Reasoning**:
-- **For this project**: Biome is easier and meets my current needs
+- **For this project**: Biome is easier and meets current needs
 - **For real projects**: Decision should consider:
   - Team familiarity and preferences
   - Company-wide tool standardization